mindplay-dk/petitparserphp/README.md

 - The core has been ported, and all core unit tests have been ported and are passing.

+- The previous version of the JSON parser has been ported along with the tests. (newer version is based on GrammarParser which has not been ported, because it uses language mechanics that aren't applicable to PHP.)

 - **API (method-names, etc.) are still subject to change** pending the first tagged release.

 Scope of this port
 ------------------

-- Actual grammars and parsers (XML, Dart, Lisp, etc.) have not been ported, and isn't planned.
+- Other grammars and parsers (XML, Dart, Lisp, etc.) have not been ported, and isn't planned.

 - "definition.dart" cannot be directly ported due to different language mechanics.